Jon Morgan

 Obtaining an IRS Employer Identification Number for your LLC may be done for free, even though many companies charge a service fee for this.

-In Alaska, certified copies cost a filing fee of $15 per document.
-As your firm grows, you might need a certified copy of your corporate records, like the Alaska LLC operating agreement, from the Alaska Division of Corporations.
+Certified copies cost a filing fee of $15 per document.
+As your firm grows, you might need a certified copy of your corporate records from the Alaska Division of Corporations.

-Apart from that, it's also wise for LLC owners to retain certified copies of legal records on file for management purposes.
+It's advisable to keep certified copies of legal records on file for management purposes.

 Two people talking while handing over the certificate of compliance